Selling a House As-Is in Texas

 If you are considering a cash offer, vet the company thoroughly.
 Check reviews, read testimonials, and research its presence and performance in the market.
 And, of course, read the buying agreement carefully before signing.

-Your choice of real estate agent always matters, but especially when selling a property “as is.”
+Your choice of real estate agent always matters, especially when selling a property as-is.
 It’s important to find the right match.
 You’re looking for an agent who doesn’t shy away from listings that need a little TLC and maybe has a strong network of investor connections.

 Your agent should also be willing to go the extra mile on marketing.
-Considering 80% of Americans say they would prefer to buy a move-in-ready home, an “as is” sale likely has a reduced buyer pool from the start.
+Given that close to 70% of buyers prefer to buy a turnkey home, an as-is sale likely has a reduced buyer pool from the start.

 “I would say an agent is still going to need to be creative on how they market the property,” says Martin.